-Abstract: The Amite River and Tributaries, East of the Mississippi River, Louisiana Feasibility Study (study) for flood damage reduction is authorized by the Resolution of the Committee on Public Works of the United States Senate, adopted on April 14, 1967.
+Abstract: The Amite River and Tributaries (ART), East of the Mississippi River, Louisiana Feasibility Study (study) for flood damage reduction is authorized by the Resolution of the Committee on Public Works of the United States Senate, adopted on April 14, 1967.
 The study was funded by the Bipartisan Budget Act of 2018 (P.L.
 115-123), Division B, Subdivision 1, Title IV.
-The study area includes I portions of Amite, Lincoln, Franklin, and Wilkinson Counties in Mississippi, as well as East Feliciana, St. Helena, East Baton Rouge, Livingston, Iberville, St. James, St. John the Baptist, and Ascension Parishes in Louisiana.
-The Supplemental Second Draft Integrated Feasibility Report and Environmental Assessment contains, among other things, sections on plan formulation, analysis of potential environmental impacts and consequences, alternatives analysis, mitigation, and a description of the Tentatively Selected Plan (proposed action).
-The proposed action includes 3,298 nonstructural residential elevations and nonresidential floodproofing for eligible structures East Feliciana, St. Helena, East Baton Rouge, Livingston, Iberville, and Ascension Parishes in Louisiana.
+The study area includes portions of Amite, Lincoln, Franklin, and Wilkinson Counties in Mississippi, as well as East Feliciana, St. Helena, East Baton Rouge, Livingston, Iberville, St. James, St. John the Baptist, and Ascension Parishes in Louisiana.
+The Final Integrated Feasibility Report and Environmental Assessment #600 contains, among other things, sections on plan formulation, analysis of potential environmental impacts and consequences, alternatives analysis, mitigation, and a description of the Recommended Plan (RP).
+The RP includes nonstructural (NS) flood risk management solutions consisting of the elevation of 1,810 residential structures and the dry or wet floodproofing of 241 nonresidential structures in the project area, for a combined total of 2,051 structures that are preliminarily eligible for participation in the RP.
+The RP will produce an estimated \$17.0 million in equivalent annual net benefits, has a benefit-to-cost ratio of 1.42, and is consistent with United States Army Corps of Engineers (USACE) policies, laws, and regulations.
+The RP will decrease equivalent annual damages from \$201,353,000 (without project condition) to \$143,318,000 under the "with project" condition (October 2024 Price Level; FY25 Federal discount rate).